 Each factory works to curb the amount of waste generated, while also working toward ongoing communication with industrial waste disposal and recycling companies to promote recycling and reduce the volume of waste disposed.
 Used paper, cardboard and other general waste are recycled by recycling companies.
 Our recycling process is designed to prevent leaks of confidential information, with used papers containing confidential information discharged directly to paper mills each year.
-Beginning with fiscal 2019, the same water heaters in the air conditioning system, switching to LED lighting in the factory buildings, and appropriately adjusting the number of compressors in operation according to production conditions.
+Beginning with fiscal 2019, the same process has been adopted for confidential documents at our head office and branch offices.